docker/docs/content/docker-hub/company-faqs.md

 - Registry Access Management
 - User management
 - Billing
-- Domain audit

 You can manage users at the company level when you use Docker Admin.

+Domain audit is not supported for companies or organizations within a company.

 ### What's required to create a company name?